PEZY Computing: History

-PEZY Computing was founded in 2010 and it is headquartered in Tokyo, Japan.
+PEZY Computing was founded in 2010 and is headquartered in Tokyo, Japan.
+The name "PEZY" is an acronym derived from the Greek metric prefixs peta-, exa-, zetta-, and yotta-.

-The company's first manycore processor the PEZY-1 was launched in 2012.
-A successor the PEZY-SC launched 2014.
+The company develops manycore processors for high-performance computing.
+Its first processor, the PEZY-1, was introduced in 2012, followed by the PEZY-SC, launched 2014.

-In 2015, computers using PEZY processors occupied the top 3 slots on the Green 500 supercomputer list – the most efficient was RIKEN's Shoubu computer with 7.03 GFLOPS/Watt.
+In 2015, computers using PEZY processors occupied the top three positions on the Green 500 supercomputer list.
+One of the most efficient being RIKEN's Shoubu computer with 7.03 GFLOPS/Watt.

-In late 2016, PEZY and Imagination Technologies announced a partnership to use Imagination's 64-bit MIPS "Warrior" CPUs together with PEZY's SC2 manycore processors in future high performance computing applications.
+The company has collaborated with other technology firms, including a 2016 partnership with Imagination Technologies to integrate MIPS-based CPUs with PEZY's manycore processors for high performance computing applications.

 In early 2017, the PEZY-SC2 chip was launched.
-In Nov 2017 the Gyoukou supercomputer was unveiled, incorporating PEZY-SC2 chips.
+In November 2017 the Gyoukou supercomputer was unveiled, incorporating PEZY-SC2 chips.

-In December 2017, PEZY President Motoaki Saito, and PEZY employee, Daisuke Suzuki, were arrested on a charges of fraud – that is – padding expenses claims to Japan's New Energy and Industrial Technology Development Organization (NEDO) to the amount of $3.8 million. (¥431 million) In January 2018, further criminal activity was reported as being under investigation by the Tokyo District Prosecutor's Office – that is a further ¥191 million extracted illegally as subsidies.
-In July 2018 Daisuke Suzuki received a suspended prison sentence of three years, for his involvement in the fraud - was found to have played a minor associative role to Saito.
+In December 2017, president Motoaki Saito, and employee, Daisuke Suzuki, were arrested on fraud charges related to inflated expense claims submitted to Japan's New Energy and Industrial Technology Development Organization (NEDO).
+Subsequent investigations identified additional improperly obtained subsidies, and in 2018 Suzuki received a suspended prison sentence for his involvement.

 On 21 December 2022, PEZY began a partnership with proteanTecs based out of Israel.